 Faster time to market

 In today’s world, software plays a key role in helping businesses learn what their customer need.
 Given all the complex relationships between distributed components in most enterprise applications, a mature DevOps practice can avoid miscommunication and delays, and make it simpler for teams to ship software.
 According to the 2016 State of DevOps Report, organizations practicing DevOps have (on average) 200x more frequent deployments and can handle 2555x shorter lead times (time between the intent to deploy code and the code being in production).
-Allstate and Comcast, both Pivotal customers, are benefitting from this type of approach.
+Comcast is benefitting from this type of approach.

 Comcast has seen a 50% improvement in developer velocity, a 90% reduction in technical debt, a 50% reduction in reported incidents, and reduced server farms by 75%.